moorara/observe/README.md

 The package can be used for implementing **error and event reporting** in Go applications.
 It uses [Rollbar](https://rollbar.com) API.

-Events are also _irregular time-series_ data and can have arbitrary number of metadata.
+Events are _irregular time-series_ data and can have arbitrary number of metadata.
 They occur in temporal order, but the interval between occurrences are inconsistent and sporadic.
-Reporting is used for alerting on important or critical events such as errors, crashes, etc.
+Events are used for reporting and alerting on important or critical events such as errors, crashes, etc.